MicrosoftDocs/data-api-builder-docs/data-api-builder/running-in-azure.md

 ## Use Azure Container Apps

-You can also deploy the Data API builder container in Azure for a more hands-on approach to infrastructure management.
+Alternatively, can also deploy the Data API builder [container in Azure](https://learn.microsoft.com/azure/container-apps/?ocid=AID3042118).
 Data API builder image is available on the [Microsoft Container Registry](https://mcr.microsoft.com/product/azure-databases/data-api-builder/about).

 To run Data API builder in Azure Container Apps, you need to